Publications

 Survey analysis

-District Leaders’ Concerns About Mental Health and Political Polarization in Schools: Selected Findings from the Fourth American School District Panel SurveyRAND Corporation
+District Leaders’ Concerns About Mental Health and Political Polarization in Schools: Selected Findings from the Fourth American School District Panel SurveyRAND

 Survey results suggest that districts are confronting serious challenges in the 2021–2022 school year that might be getting in the way of student learning.
 Although some challenges, such as student and staff mental health, are nearly universal across districts, other challenges are more localized.
 Historically marginalized districts are confronting extra challenges this school year, such as getting students back in school and low teacher attendance, while a higher percentage of historically advantaged districts are encountering political polarization about COVID-19.